 2. How many blocks are in this tower?

-A brainteaser to test students’ spatial visualization and their ability to study 3-D figures.
-Can your students work out how many blocks are in this 3-D tower?
+A brainteaser to test students’ spatial visualization and their ability to study 3D shapes.
+Can your students determine how many blocks are in this 3D tower?

 This brainteaser is great to test spatial visualization.
-Students have to mentally put together the 3-D cube to work out the correct net.
+Students have to mentally put together the 3D cube to determine the correct net.

 4. How many triangles?

-In this visual brainteaser, students need to work out how many triangles there are in the image.
+In this visual brainteaser, students need to put their brains to work to figure how many triangles there are in the image.

 5. How many squares?

-Similar to the visual brainteaser above, however students need to work out how many squares they can see.
+This one is similar to the brain game above, however, students need to figure out how many squares they can see.

 6. Move one glass only…

 In this visual brainteaser, students can see three glasses on the left that are full and three on the right that are empty.
 If they make one small change, they can make a row of alternately full and empty glasses, but they only do one change!
 What do they have to do?

 7. Make 10

 The matchstick test is a great problem-solving brainteaser.
 Students need to remove six matches to make 10.
 Which ones do they move?

 8. Top view

-In this non-verbal brainteaser, students must work out which is the top view.
+In this non-verbal brainteaser, students must figure out which is the top view.
 You may like to time them to see who can work out this one the quickest…

 9. Which parking spot?

 This visual brainteaser was spotted on a Hong Kong first-grade student admissions test, and it’s a great puzzle to encourage children to think laterally.
 Can you work it out?
 Apparently, children around the age of 6 are much more likely to solve this problem than older students and even adults.

-Finished these ten visual brainteasers with your class?
-No worries – check out some of our printable brainteaser resources that can be sent home with your students for some game-based learning at home or worked on right in the classroom:
+Finished these visual brain teasers with your class?
+Check out some of our printable brain teaser resources that can be sent home with your students for some game-based learning at home or right in the classroom:

 - Opposite squares are exchanged in this problem, so the answer is A.